Addiction In The Elderly

 The alarming rate at which individuals 65 years and older are developing addictions to various substances is certainly reason for concern and something that should not be ignored by medical professionals, caretakers or family members.

-If you or someone you know is struggling with addiction issues later in life and need help finding a treatment program, please call us now.
+If you or someone you know is struggling with addiction issues later in life and need help finding a treatment program, please contact us now.